Semamese/supervisor/README.md

 # English Below

+## Current Progress
+The functionality is mostly complete and usable.
+All that's left is to fine-tune the parameters to achieve a better user experience.

+The issue, however, is that I haven't done much parameter tuning yet, so click recognition isn't very sensitive at the moment.

+## Usage and Explanation of Principles
+You can use the provided virtual environment (venv) directly — no additional setup is needed.

+I'm using an external webcam, so in line 24: cap = cv2.VideoCapture(1), the 1 refers to the camera index on your system.
+You may need to change this number depending on your setup — if it throws an error, try 0 or other values.

+For estimating hand depth, I'm using the distance between the base of the index finger and the base of the pinky.
+This value is used to dynamically calculate the click detection threshold.
+It's based on a linear model, which is (actually) quite imprecise.
+In the future, we could consider switching to using palm area and implementing a two-variable model instead.

+For smoothing, I'm using the One Euro Filter algorithm.

+**All gestures are based on the right hand.**

+Left click: Bring the index fingertip and thumb fingertip together (pinch with the index finger).

+Right click: Bring the pinky fingertip and thumb fingertip together (pinch with the pinky).

+Drag: Pinch with the middle finger and thumb to press the left mouse button, then move your hand to drag the cursor.
+Releasing ends the drag.

+Exit: Bring the thumb fingertip and the base of the pinky together (a "4" gesture) to exit the program.

 ## Current Limitations
 The click action is still not accurate enough — the threshold parameters could be further tuned.